olga-demidko/documentation/docs/guide/vulnerabilities/222-email-header-injection.md

     </tr>
 </table>

-Email Header Injection vulnerability may lead to:
+This vulnerability may lead to:
 * Sending spam emails.
 * Phishing and spoofing attacks.
 The recipient is made to believe that the email is legitimate.
 The email usually redirects the victim to a malicious website, which then steals their credentials or infects their computer with malware (via a drive-by-download).
 * Denial of Service if the attacker sends a huge amount of emails, so the SMTP server can be overloaded.